Plain-English Privacy Compliance for UK Businesses

 Compliance is a culture

-It’s not a form to file; it’s how your business treats information daily.
+It’s how your business treats information daily.

 Spreadsheets aren’t strategy